 Concretex Building System

-In 1985, Concretex invented the Concretex Building System, a modular building technology using custom lightweight concrete panels.
+In 1985, Concretex invented the Concretex Building System, a modular building technology using custom lightweight precast concrete panels.
 These are assembled as required, allowing for the system to adapt to customer requirements.
 The resulting homes are constructed quickly and of high quality components.
 The system was patented and was awarded the Mantag Certificate from the Agrèment Board of South Africa in 1989.
 Updated and refined to suit modern building requirements, the system has held a Agrèment Certificate since 2011.

 AREAS OF USE

 This system was originally designed, manufactured and constructed for use as dwellings, crèches & school classrooms, studios, offices, garages and stores.
-Further refinements have been introduced through the years and the system has been extensively used in the affordable (low cost) and Gap housing markets with thousands of houses completed and occupied by satisfied owners.
+Further refinements have been introduced through the years and the system has been extensively used in the affordable (low cost) and Gap housing markets with thousands of modular houses completed and occupied by satisfied owners.

 The system is ideally suited to the mass-housing market.
 Sufficient scale allows for efficiencies that would otherwise not be possible using conventional building methods.
 Please Note: One-off buildings or home renovations are not viable.